 To make use of Dynamic Re-Ranking, you need to send Algolia click or conversion events (or both if they’re different).
 Algolia AI uses this data to detect trends in your users’ behavior and re-rank results based on these trends.

 Dynamic Re-Ranking refreshes each query’s ranking every 24 hours.
 Re-Ranking always takes the last 30 days into account, meaning it’s based on a sliding window of the most recent analytics data.
 For a record to be promoted for a given query, Re-Ranking requires it to gather at least 20 clicks or two conversions during the 30 days time window.
+Re-Ranking promotes up to 20 items with the highest scores matching those criteria per query.

 Security best practices